Log In

 The next step, based on the ignition information gathered and driven with a little knowledge of the engine, was to carry out a compression test.
 To do this we used Pico Diagnostics, available to download free of charge from our website, in order to conduct a relative compression test.

 This is simply done by connecting a standard test lead across the battery terminals.
-The vehicle then needs to be immobilised to prevent it from starting.
+The vehicle then needs to be immobilized to prevent it from starting.

 The software will then ask you to crank the engine for roughly five seconds while it collects enough data for the calculations.
 The results from the Smart are shown below: